 The component segment comprises displays, batteries, sensors, and memory.
 In 2015, the display segment generated the highest revenue and captured over 50% of the market in the same year.
 High application penetration in smartphones, laptops, notebooks, desktops, and e-reader is anticipated to spur demand over the next eight years.
 Features including power efficiency and fast microsecond on/off pixel switching rates are expected to impact the segment growth favorably.

 The battery segment is estimated to witness moderate growth at CAGR exceeding 15% over the forecast period.
-The proliferation of Internet of Things (IoT) and implementation of the same in wearables and environmental sensors, demands compact and energy efficient products; however, these applications require battery designs, which the traditional battery technologies lack, particularly concerning the size and power consumption.
+The proliferation of Internet of Things (IoT) and implementation of the same in wearables and environmental sensors demand compact and energy-efficient products; however, these applications require battery designs, which the traditional battery technologies lack, particularly concerning the size and power consumption.
 Emerging necessities such as efficiency, lifetime, compactness, cost, charging cycles, reliability, and flexibility is anticipated to fuel demand over the next eight years.

-Healthcare segment is estimated to witness a steady growth at CAGR of over 8% from 2016 to 2024.
-Increasing usage in x-ray detectors, light therapies, lab-on-chip devices, smart plastics, healthcare photonics and health monitoring devices is anticipated to fuel the segment growth.
+The healthcare segment is estimated to witness steady growth at CAGR of over 8% from 2016 to 2024.
+Increasing usage in x-ray detectors, light therapies, lab-on-chip devices, smart plastics, healthcare photonics, and health monitoring devices is anticipated to fuel the segment growth.

 North America accounted for over 30% of the global revenue in 2015.
 The region is characterized by the presence of numerous research universities, which are involved in research projects with subjects relevant to the technology.
-Additionally, the prevalence of a few key players with competencies, process technologies, equipment and intellectual property pertinent to flexible electronics are estimated to fuel the regional growth over the forecast period.
+Additionally, the presence of a few key players with competencies, process technologies, equipment, and intellectual property pertinent to flexible electronics is estimated to fuel the regional growth over the forecast period.

 Asia Pacific is expected to witness bullish growth at CAGR exceeding 17% from 2016 to 2024.
 It may be attributed to the presence of several large industrial groups with extensive manufacturing capabilities in segments reliably relevant to the production of flexible electronic devices.